joniram/my-website/_posts/2023-06-22-MOSFET-simulator.md

   \end{cases}
   \]
 with the oxide capacitance \(C_\mathrm{ox} = \frac {\epsilon_\mathrm{ox}}{t_\mathrm{ox}} \) and the permittivity of silicon dioxide \( \epsilon_\mathrm{ox} \).
 The default parameters on the sliders above are those listed in Sedra and Smith for a standard 180nm CMOS process.
-The grey-shaded area in the figure 1 marks the saturation region.
+The grey-shaded area in figure 1 marks the saturation region.
+This calculation doesn't include the body effect, so we assume zero bias between source and substrate body.

 </p>